karlarao/run_awr-quickextract/readme.md

 Unzip the scripts on a directory, for example: /home/oracle/dba/run_awr-quickextract

-On the server, as SYSDBA run the following script/s on each database
+On the server, as SYSDBA run the following script on each database
         if non-CDB environment:  @run_all.sql
         if CDB environment:      @run_all_cdb.sql